Schedule a Call

 August 13, 2024 Lili Walker

-One of the basic things retailers need to know is the difference between product management and project management.
+One of the basic things retailers need to know is the difference between product management and project management in retail.
 Once understood, it can enhance your business operations and keep your customers satisfied.
-Read more on how S-Cube Fixtures can help and give you insights into how to streamline your operations with the right projects and products!
+Read more on how S-Cube Fixtures, a trusted retail display company, can help and give you insights into how to streamline your operations with the right projects and products!

-Project management is all about the delivery of a specific project with a clear start and end date.
+Project management in retail is all about the delivery of a specific project with a clear start and end date.
 It’s great for managing your resources, schedule, and full scope of what needs to be done within budget.
-Retailers often work in project management teams and often study things like how long the project took and if there were any budget constraints in the meantime.
-For instance, project management is a must if you’re launching a new store.
-You’ll want to plan and strategize where you want the site, milestones, deadlines, etc.
+Retailers often work in retail project management teams and study things like how long the project took and if there were any budget constraints in the meantime.
+For instance, project management in retail is a must if you’re launching a new store.
+You’ll want to plan and strategize where you want the site, milestones, deadlines, etc. On the other hand, product management in retail focuses on the lifecycle of products, from development to retirement, ensuring your store’s inventory and offerings align with customer demands.

-Product management primarily focuses on products from their inception to their retirement.
+Product management in retail primarily focuses on products from their inception to their retirement.
 It’s mostly an ongoing process that can span the entire duration a product is on your shelves.
 Retailers and product managers must know everything about their merchandise, including how to manage their development and launch.
-A lot of times, you’ll see product management really flourish during seasonal times when holiday décor and seasonal products make their debut.
-Product management involves inventory management, marketing, product design, and even phasing out old products in favor of new trends.
+A lot of times, you’ll see product management in retail really flourish during seasonal times when holiday décor and seasonal products make their debut.
+Product management in retail involves inventory management, marketing, product design, and even phasing out old products in favor of new trends.

-Differences and Similarities Between Project Management and Product Management
+Key Differences Between Project and Product Management for Retailers

 The biggest difference between these types of management is that one focuses on projects while the other focuses on products.
 Project management is mostly an ongoing management style while product management usually comes and goes based on trends or merchandise fluctuations.